AnselmoGPP/know_base/topics/computer_graphics/vulkan_fundamentals.md

 - Frames in flight (`VkFence`)
 - Images in flight (`VkFence`)

-Optional: For real time rendering, run a render loop.
+Render loop (optional): Used for real time rendering.

 - Check for events
 - Wait (frames in flight) for command buffer to execute